In addition to Libraries themselves, there are a few other places you may be able to view and download files, including:

 View & download an Entry's files

-As mentioned earlier, you can potentially view and download files from many places across your community site, like it's main Home page or the Home page of a community you belong to.
+As mentioned earlier, you can view and download files from many places across your site, like it's main Home page or the Home page of a community you belong to.
 This is dependent on your site's configuration.

 The primary place you'll browse for files, though, is on the Library tab of a community you belong to (or are an admin for); this is where all of the Entries the community's members have shared are displayed.
 As you can see below, this tab showcases files in two areas: